semgrep/semgrep-docs/docs/semgrep-sc/sc-triage-remediation.md

   <tbody><tr>
    <td>Exposure
    </td>
-   <td>Filters are based on the <a href="/docs/semgrep-sc/sc-glossary">reachability</a> of a vulnerability. <strong>Reachable findings</strong> are displayed by default.
+   <td>Filters are based on the <a href="/docs/semgrep-sc/sc-glossary">reachability</a> of a vulnerability.
+The <strong>Reachable</strong> filter is selected by default.
    </td>
   </tr>
   <tr>
    <td>Severity
    </td>
    <td>Filters are based on the severity of a vulnerability.
-Semgrep Supply Chain rules use severity values set by the GitHub Advisory Database.
-All severities are displayed by default.
+Semgrep Supply Chain rules use severity values set by the GitHub Advisory Database. <strong>All severities</strong> are selected by default.
    </td>
   </tr>
   <tr>
    <td>Status
    </td>
-   <td>Filters are based on the status of a vulnerability. **New** findings are displayed by default.
+   <td>Filters are based on the status of a vulnerability.
+The <strong>New</strong> filter is selected by default.
    </td>
   </tr>
   <tr>
    <td>Transitivity
    </td>
-   <td>Filters are based on the transitivity of a vulnerability.
-All findings regardless of transitivity are displayed by default.
+   <td>Filters are based on the transitivity of a vulnerability. <strong>All transitivities</strong> are selected by default.
    </td>
   </tr>
   </tbody>